SatadalS99/portfolio/README.md

 ## 👤 About Me
 I'm a data science student with a good foundation in statistics, machine learning, and data storytelling.
-I enjoy working on end-to-end projects—from data collection and cleaning to building predictive models and visualizing results.
+I enjoy working on end-to-end projects from data collection and cleaning to building predictive models and visualizing results.

 ## Skills
 •	Languages: Python, SQL